Catalonia's future on the line as Puigdemont prepares to address parliament

 PM: 'Spain will not be divided'

-Spanish Prime Minister Mariano Rajoy said he was determined to prevent a breakaway by the northeastern province in the wake of the October 1 vote.
+Prime Minister Rajoy is determined to prevent a breakaway by the northeastern province in the wake of the October 1 vote.

 "Spain will not be divided, and the national unity will be preserved.
 To this end we will employ all the means we have within the law.
 It is up to the government to make decisions, and to do so at the right moment," Rajoy said in an interview with German newspaper Die Welt on Monday.

-As many as 90% percent of respondents in that poll voted in favor of independence from Madrid, but the result was not as decisive as it appeared -- turnout was only 43%.
+Catalan authorities said 90% of voters chose independence from Madrid, but the result was not as decisive as it appeared -- turnout was only 43%.

 What's at stake?